SirajRafique/The-Language-Hub/README.md

 [*GO TO THE TOP*](#UX) <a name="UX"></a>

 I couldn't upload a hero image succesfully - the image was to big and wouldn't fit on the page.
 I tried changing the code, height, width, position etc, nothing would work.
 I then did some research and found out from the image properties that the pixels were to large and I had to compress the image.
 I found pixabay useful for this because it enables you to enter the image size.
 I uploaded the image, entered a height and width and it seemed to work.
-I still don't feel confident uploading pictures but with practice i should get better.

-Still having trouble with pictures.
-The Hero Image is static and not absolute - there is an issue with the responsiveness.
-I can't get the image to shrink when using a smaller screen.

 Below is another issue which I fixed by resizing the image.